Why should I use scikit-build ?¶

 Adding cmake as building requirement only if not installed or too low a version¶

-If systematically installing cmake wheel is not desired, the setup_requires
+If systematically installing cmake wheel is not desired, it is possible to set it using an in-tree backend

 from skbuild.exceptions import SKBuildError